-“If you were to stop the movie every 20 minutes and be asked what it’s about or what you think is going to happen, you’d be wrong — until the movie’s over,” Williams tells EW of the film’s deliberately misleading brand of storytelling, which shifts tones (with gleeful ferocity) between camp comedy, Showgirls for elite cellists, and Brian De Palma-inspired caviar splatter as it charts the twisted journey of two former musical prodigies bound by a disturbing secret from their past.
+“If you stopped the movie every 20 minutes and were asked what it’s about or what you think’s happening, you’d be wrong — until it’s over,” Williams tells EW of the film’s deliberately misleading brand of storytelling, which shifts tones (with gleeful ferocity) between camp comedy, Showgirls for elite cellists, and Brian De Palma-inspired caviar splatter as it charts the twisted journey of two former musical prodigies bound by a disturbing secret from their past.

 So, how do the trailer’s sequences involving larvae-garnished vomit, self-mutilation, and sexually charged performances of classical music figure into The Perfection‘s twisted plot?
 You’re definitely not supposed to know.
 Surrendering to the ride, Williams teases, yields the answers.

-“It makes sense that anything heavy is handled in a confusing way, because nothing in life happens that tidily.
-[This is] a world in which people masquerade as one thing, but continue living another life, so the movie constantly — even in terms of its genre and aesthetic — puts on different masks,” Williams, careful to guard the film’s (many) secrets, observes.
+“Anything heavy is handled in a confusing way, because nothing in life happens that tidily.
+The movie deals with a world in which people masquerade as one thing to continue living another life, so it — even in terms of genre and aesthetic — puts on different masks.”
+Williams, careful to guard the film’s (many) secrets, observes.
 “It’s convoluted, confusing, and doesn’t make sense until you have some perspective.”